Turkmenka/Laluna/README.md

 # 🌸 Laluna – Elegant Author Website ✍️💫
-**Laluna**

-I created an elegant, calm and professional atmosphere for the author's brand.
+**Laluna** I created an elegant, calm and professional atmosphere for the author's brand.
 This project has a special place in my portfolio.
-The website is fully responsive and compatible with various devices.
+The website is fully responsive and compatible with various devices.!
+**Be Cool** is an easy and fun platform to learn new languages.
+Enhance your skills with useful tips, practical lessons, and cultural insights.
+Whether you’re a beginner or advanced learner, stay confident on your language journey with Be Cool!

 ## ✨ Main advantages of the site: